 In addition, here you can have a sailing or windsurfing course, or you can book one of their many tours – sailing, kayaking, snorkeling, night boat tour, and more.

 This charming gem is blessed with plenty of alluring beaches.
 In the southern part of the island, you can find some sandy beaches nestled in isolated bays, or you can have one of the pebbly beaches on the northern side of Korčula.

-But if you want to spend some quiet time away from the crowds, head to the Lenga Beach located in the vicinity of Lumbarda.
-Nestled in the intact northeast coast of the Korcula Island, this beach is made up of large white and golden rocks and slabs.
+But if you want to spend some quiet time away from the crowds, head to Lenga Beach located in the vicinity of Lumbarda.
+Nestled on the intact northeast coast of Korcula Island, this beach is made up of large white and golden rocks and slabs.